Guidance for the transport sector

 The public consultation period opens on 29 March 2021 and closes on 23 April 2021.

 The SBTi transport sector development project is led by WWF.

 Phase one of the project (2017-2018) resulted in a set of technical resources to support corporate science-based target setting for transport activities (covering land transportation for passenger and freight, and OEMs).

-Phase two of the project will produce science-based target setting methods, tools and guidance for shipping and aviation companies.
+Phase two of the project will produce science-based target setting methods, tools and guidance for shipping companies.